blockful-io/swaplace-ccip/README.md

 ## Usage

-In order to run the complete flow of buying an insurance to getting refunded, we have 6 stepsm

 ### Deploy the main contracts and run the entire flux using

 - Prepare a Mock ERC721 calling the deploy-mock script with the network you want to deploy to.